Over 100 arrested in another large-scale immigration raid

 Associated Press

-The investigation focused on whether the company knowingly hired people who are in the country illegally, Immigration and Customs Enforcement officials said.
+The investigation focused on whether the company knowingly hired people who are in the country illegally and used fake identities belonging to U.S. citizens to get their jobs, Immigration and Customs Enforcement officials said.

-The agency said it also was looking into whether many of the workers were using fraudulent identification belonging to U.S. citizens.

 The 146 arrests in one of the largest workplace immigration raids in recent years happened at Fresh Mark's meat processing plant in Salem, in northeastern Ohio.
 Immigration agents and local authorities also carried out search warrants at the company's two other locations in Massillon and its plant in Canton.